JaisyJoy/BreastCancerAnalysis/README.md

 -`streamlit`

 2. Data Preparation

 Open and run the dataprep.ipynb notebook to preprocess the data.

 This step involves:

-Loading the dataset.
+-`Loading the dataset.`
-Cleaning the data (handling missing values, outliers, etc.).
-Feature engineering (scaling, selection of important features, etc.).
-Saving the processed data and objects like the scaler and selected columns for later use.
+-`Cleaning the data (handling missing values, outliers, etc.).` -`Feature engineering (scaling, selection of important features, etc.).` -`Saving the processed data and objects like the scaler and selected columns for later use.`

 3. Model Training
-Training of the model is presumably done in a separate notebook or file (this file is not provided, but likely related to the data preprocessing notebook).
-This step involves:

 Splitting the data into training and testing sets.
-Training a machine learning model (e.g., logistic regression, random forest) using the scikit-learn library.
+Training a machine learning model using the scikit-learn library.
-Saving the trained model as breast_cancer_model.pkl.
+Saving the trained model as ann_model.pkl.

 4. Prediction Pipeline
 Open and run the prediction.ipynb notebook to generate predictions.

  This step includes:

-Loading the preprocessed data.
+-`Loading the preprocessed data.`
-Loading the trained model (breast_cancer_model.pkl).
-Scaling the new data using scaler.pkl.
+-`Loading the trained model (breast_cancer_model.pkl).` -`Scaling the new data using scaler.pkl.`
-Selecting the relevant columns using selected_columns.pkl.
-Making predictions and evaluating model performance.
+-`Selecting the relevant columns using selected_columns.pkl.` -`Making predictions and evaluating model performance.`

 5. Running the Web Application

 You can run the Streamlit web application to interact with the model via a simple interface.
 The application allows users to input new data and get predictions in real-time.

 To run the app, use the following command: